Elkhunder/MM-Scripts/ReadMe.md

 ## Installation

 Ensure that git is installed on your system.
 If you need help installing you can reference git's [documentation](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
-If you clone this repository to a location that is in your [PSModulePath](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_psmodulepath?view=powershell-7.4) variable all Functions and Modules will be available for [Auto Loading](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_modules?view=powershell-7.4#module-autoloading).
+If you clone this repository to a location that is in your [PSModulePath](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_psmodulepath?view=powershell-7.4) variable all Modules will be available for [Auto Loading](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_modules?view=powershell-7.4#module-autoloading).

 1. Navigate to your desired directory